How Do Welding Helmets Work & Why Do You Need One?

 Battery-Powered Welding Helmets

-Battery-powered helmets rely solely on replaceable or rechargeable batteries to power the auto-darkening lens.
-They are suitable for use in dimly lit environments or indoor settings where solar helmets might not perform as well.
+acceptable for use in dimly lit environments or indoor settings where solar helmets might not perform as well.

 Variable-Shade Helmets

 Variable-shade helmets allow users to adjust the lens shade according to the welding process.
-These helmets are highly versatile and ideal for welders who perform different types of welding, such as MIG, TIG, and Stick, which require different levels of protection.
+These helmets are highly versatile and ideal for welders who perform different kind of welding, such as MIG, TIG, and Stick, which require different levels of protection.

 Custom Welding Helmets